Actor Portrayals.

 What is the most important information you should know about CRYSVITA?

 - Some patients developed allergic reactions (e.g., rash and hives) while taking CRYSVITA.
 Your doctor will monitor you for symptoms of an allergic reaction while you are taking CRYSVITA.
+Your treatment may need to be discontinued for serious allergic reactions.

 - High levels of phosphorus in the blood have been reported in some patients taking CRYSVITA.
 This may be related to a risk of high calcium levels in the kidneys.
 Your doctor will collect blood samples to monitor your levels.
+If you are already taking CRYSVITA, dose interruption and/or dose reduction may be required based on your serum phosphorus levels.

 - Administration of CRYSVITA may result in reactions at the injection site, such as hives, reddening of the skin, rash, swelling, bruising, pain, severe itching of the skin, and collection of blood outside of a blood vessel (i.e., hematoma).
+Call your doctor if you develop an injection site reaction.
+CRYSVITA may be discontinued if severe injection site reactions occur.

 - If you are taking CRYSVITA for TIO, your doctor will have you stop your CRYSVITA treatment temporarily if you are undergoing treatment for your tumor (e.g., surgical removal of the tumor or radiation therapy).